-[I assume that every organism has interests: survival and reproduction above all, but also many more "refined" interests, which can be quite idiosyncratic in humans.
-For an account of the origin of interests, see Dennett 1984, Section 2.1, 'Where Do Reasons Come From?', esp. pp. 21 ff.]
+&lt;sup>9I assume that every organism has interests: survival and reproduction above all, but also many more 'refined' interests, which can be quite idiosyncratic in humans.
+For an account of the origin of interests, see Dennett 1984, Section 2.1, "Where Do Reasons Come From?", esp. pp. 21 ff.

-When is a behavior against your interests?
-This depends on circumstances.
-One and the same behavior can be bad for you in one type of situation, and good, in another.
-Depending on the situation, there are different sets of options open to you, and one option may have different degrees of utility.
-A behavior that seems "intrinsically" good for you is, all things considered, bad for you in a certain type of situation, S, if (in S) there are options still better for you (in S).
+'intrinsically' good for you is, all things considered, bad for you in a certain type of situation, S, if (in S) there are options still better for you.
 A behavior that under most circumstances would be bad for you (e.g., cutting off your finger) may be good for you under certain circumstances S because it is the best you can do in S (say, if your finger is caught in the wall at the bottom of a well and the well is filling up and you would otherwise drown).

 So, a behavior B is against your interests in situations of type S if you can do some B+ in S-situations that would be better for you.
 Do you have to be practically capable of doing B+, or would technical capability to do B+ suffice to justify calling B a mistake?
-Intuitions here are clearer if we look at the case of Sphex, which cannot choose between different options; 'practical capability' is for her almost coextensional^e with 'practical compulsion'.
-Sphex is practically incapable of dragging the cricket right into the burrow after bringing it up to the threshold, but still her intervening inspection tour is a "mistake", against her interests (in the experimental setting) - because technically she is capable of dragging the cricket straight in.
+Intuitions here are clearer if we look at the case of Sphex, which cannot choose between different options; "practical capability" is for her more or less coextensional with "practical compulsion".
+Sphex is practically incapable of dragging the cricket right into the burrow after bringing it up to the threshold, but still her intervening inspection tour is a 'mistake', is against her interests (in the experimental setting) - because technically she is capable of dragging the cricket straight in.